VaheAA/vaheAA/README.md

 Full Stack Engineer
 -----------------------

-Full Stack Engineer with 3.5 years of specialized experience in JavaScript, focusing on developing dynamic, user-centric applications using React, Vue, and Node.js.
+Software Engineer with 4 years of experience in full-stack development, specializing in crafting scalable, high-performance, and user-centric web applications.
+Proficient in JavaScript frameworks such as React, Vue, and Node.js, and experienced in Go for backend development, with a strong emphasis on building modular architectures and seamless integrations.
+Skilled in database optimization for both SQL (PostgreSQL, MySQL) and NoSQL (MongoDB, ArangoDB) systems, leveraging tools like Redis to enhance performance.
+Adept at collaborating in Agile teams, consulting clients, and delivering end-to-end solutions that align with business needs and modern development practices.

 *   🌍  I'm based in Yerevan
 *   🖥️  See my work on [My Humble Website](https://vahe-abovyan.me/), [Upwork](http://upwork.com/freelancers/~01567a27390ce8c5f1) and here, on GitHub.